 - PROGRAMS & SERVICES

 Head Start is designed to help break the cycle of poverty by meeting the social, emotional, health, nutritional, and psychological needs of preschool children of low-income families.
 Families must meet income guidelines established by the federal government.
 The guidelines are updated annually and are equal to the federal poverty rate.

 The overall goal of Head Start is to bring about a greater degree of social competence in the preschool children enrolled in the program.
 Social competence refers to the child’s everyday effectiveness in dealing with both his or her present environment and later responsibilities in school and life.

-Children ages 3-5 attend classes approximately four hours per day, four days a week during the school year; transportation is provided.
+Children ages 3-5 attend classes approximately four hours per day, four days a week during the school year.
 In addition, we have three classes that provide services to children in the afternoon at the Oley Center, the Reading Muhlenberg Center, and the Blue Marsh Center.
 These sites serve also as hands-on experience for high school students enrolled in Berks Career and Technology Center’s Occupational Child Development programs.

 Head Start’s educational program is designed to meet each child’s needs.
 The program also aims to meet the needs of the community and its ethnic and cultural characteristics.

 Every child receives a variety of learning experiences to foster his or her intellectual, social, and emotional growth.
 Children participate in indoor and outdoor play and are introduced to the concepts of words and numbers.
 Head Start staff members encourage them to express their feelings, develop self-confidence, and get along with others.

 Staff members receive training in child development and early childhood education.
 Head Start also provides advancement opportunities and additional training to all staff in all program areas.